A History Of Violence: The Most Deadly School Shootings in America

 We’re Experiencing an Epidemic

 School shootings are becoming so commonplace in the United States that you might not even hear about it on the news or through social media.
+We need to talk about the most deadly school shootings to know what to do next.
 Just this year, 2020, (At the time of writing), there have been 20 incidents of gunfire on school grounds in the United States.
 Seven people have already lost their lives to this epidemic in the United States.
 If this pace were to continue, we could see record-breaking numbers this year.
 Security guard services in Los Angeles are doing what they can to supply schools with the security they need, but the numbers keep rising.
 It’s hard to get a handle on this problem without looking at the numbers.
 There’s just no way to understand the severity without the facts.

 Since the year 2000 nearly (Counted just after the Parkland shooting of 2018), 70 people have died, and over 200 have been wounded.
 This number comes from The Washington Post, and they have stricter guidelines for what counts as a school shooting that most.
 They require that the violence is either perpetrated by a student on campus or is directed at students and teachers.